Humen-debug/AR-archaeology-app/README.md

 NOTE:

 - package: `expo-three-orbit-controls` on github is using outdated version of `three@0.108`.
 To solve the code conflict, an update is made by using `package-patch`.

+- If you want to run the app with a database that already had official data, please contact @Humen-debug to get the public API url.